StBalashov/stbalashov.github.io/_cv/eng/eng_classic.md

     **Activities:**

-    - Designed and implemeted business logic
+    - Designed and implemeted all business logic and MVC structure
-    - Created API
+    - Created API with FastAPI and DRF
-    - Prepared infrastructure, deployed the whole thing, set up CI/CD pipeline
+    - Single-handedly deployed and maintained all infrastructure and applications, set up the CI/CD
-    - Took care of all security issues
+    - Took care of security

     ```
     Django, DRF, Docker Compose, nginx, Postgres, etc.